FHA AUS Approval Versus Manual Underwriting On FHA Loans

-This BLOG On FHA AUS Approval Versus Manual Underwriting On FHA Loans Was PUBLISHED On May 25th, 2019
+This Article Is About FHA AUS Approval Versus Manual Underwriting On FHA Loans

 HUD, the parent of the Federal Housing Administration (FHA) has recently changed its algorithms on the Automated Underwriting System (AUS) to make harder to get an approve/eligible per AUS on FHA Loans.